 A key feature of the Enwave Toronto acquisition was the opportunity to leverage Brookfield’s real estate presence, knowledge base and operational expertise.
 Since acquisition, Enwave has continued to add customers while growing the system network.
 Brookfield’s Toronto properties, including Bay Adelaide Centre, Brookfield Place Toronto and Exchange Tower, have become Enwave customers, creating a virtuous circle of energy savings and profitable efficiency.

-Since 2012, Enwave has grown its presence across North America and Australia, acquiring networks in 11 additional cities, predominantly in the U.S. and Canada.
+Since 2012, Enwave has grown its presence across North America, acquiring networks in 11 cities in the U.S. and Canada.
 Each asset is situated in a central business district providing essential services with high barriers to entry.
 Under Brookfield’s leadership, Enwave has grown its customer base and increased cash flow stability by signing customers to long-term agreements.
 Cash flows are generated under 10- to 20-year inflation-indexed contracts.